 Dr. Typing as he speaks and looks at the Pt. to the side of the computer.

 Pt.
-Dr. why are you typing while we are speaking it is distracting for me
+Dr. why are you typing while we are speaking, it is distracting for me?

 Dr. Without a scribe I am obliged to entire our conversation verbatim as much as I can.